ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_11.rst

     Minor and patch releases will stop when Ansible-13 is released.
     This will likely be in November 2025, at the end of the Ansible Core 2.18 critical bugfix support lifecycle.
-    This is roughly half a year longer than regular Ansible releases.
+    This is approximately six months longer than regular Ansible releases.
     See the :ref:`Release and Maintenance Page <release_and_maintenance>` for more information.

 .. note::